Stability and Symmetry Breaking in the General Two-Higgs-Doublet Model: Stability

 \begin{theorem} \begin{samepage} The most general potential of the two-Higgs-doublet model has the form~\eqref{eq-vdef}.
 Its stability is decided in the following way.
 If the potential has only the quadratic term $V_2$, it is stable for $\xi_0 > \abs{\tvec{\xi}}$, marginally stable for $\xi_0 = \abs{\tvec{\xi}}$ and unstable for $\xi_0 < \abs{\tvec{\xi}}$.
 Suppose now that $V_4 \not\equiv 0$.
 We construct then the functions $f(u)$~\eqref{eq-flam}, $f'(u)$~\eqref{eq-flampr} and $g(u)$~\eqref{eq-gdef}, and the set $I$~\eqref{eq-idef} of (at most 10) $u$ values. \begin{enumerate} \item If $f(u_i)>0$ for all $u_i \in I$ the potential is stable in the strong sense~\eqref{eq-jinq}. \item If $f(u_i)<0$ for at least one $u_i \in I$ the potential is unstable. \item If $f(u_i) \geq 0$ for all $u_i \in I$ and $f(u_i)=0$ for at least one $u_i \in I$ we consider also the function $g(u)$~\eqref{eq-gdef}.
 The potential is stable in the weak sense~\eqref{eq-j4j2stab} if for all $u_i \in I$ where $f(u_i)=0$ the following holds (see~\eqref{eq-j2grineq} to \eqref{eq-xip}):

-If in some or all of these cases we have $=0$ instead of $>0$ we have marginal stability~\eqref{eq-margstab}.
-If in at least one case we have $<0$ instead of $>0$ the potential is unstable. \end{enumerate} \end{samepage} \end{theorem}
+If for some or all $u_i \in I$ where $f(u_i)=0$ we have in~\eqref{eq-gstabregular} and/or \eqref{eq-gstabexcept} $=0$ instead of $>0$ we have the marginal case.
+If at least for one $u_i \in I$ where $f(u_i)=0$ we have in~\eqref{eq-gstabregular} and/or \eqref{eq-gstabexcept} $<0$ instead of $>0$ the potential is unstable.
+The marginal case is not decided by this criterion alone and has to be checked using the marginal-stability condition stated above. \end{enumerate} \end{samepage} \end{theorem}

 Our theorem gives a complete characterisation of the stability properties of the general THDM potential.
 In the following subsection we apply the theorem to assert the strong stability condition~\eqref{eq-jinq} for a specific potential.
 An application for the weaker stability condition~\eqref{eq-j4j2stab} is given in Subsection~\ref{ssec-mssmex}.